|Clare-Gladwin Regional Education Service District|

 Students shall not access social media for personal use from the Districtís network, but shall be permitted to access social media for educational use in accordance with their teacherís approved plan for such use.

 Users who disregard this policy and its accompanying guidelines may have their use privileges suspended or revoked, and disciplinary action taken against them.
-Users granted access to the Internet through the Board's computers assume personal responsibility and liability, both civil and criminal, for uses of the Internet not authorized by this Board policy and its accompanying guidelines.
+Users of the Boardís Education Technology are personally liable, both civilly and criminally, for uses of the Education Technology not authorized by this Board policy and its accompanying guidelines.

-The Board designates the Superintendent and Technology Director as the administrators responsible for initiating, implementing, and enforcing this policy and its accompanying guidelines as they apply to the use of the Network and the Internet for instructional purposes.
+The Board designates the Superintendent and Technology Director as the administrators responsible for initiating, implementing, and enforcing this policy and its accompanying guidelines as they apply to the use of the Districtís Education Technology and the Internet for instructional purposes.

 P.L.
 106-554, Children's Internet Protection Act of 2000